 Facts and figures

 For the most part, of course, matches between the clubs have tended to be far tighter affairs.
 In Eindhoven, the most common scoreline down the years has been 1-1, a result posted ten times, while in Amsterdam, 1-0 to the Godenzonen (Sons of the Gods) has been the final score on seven occasions.
-Last season, Ajax swept aside their foes 4-1 at home before suffering that humbling 6-2 defeat away, meaning both will be eager for revenge in the current campaign.
+Last season, Ajax edged PSV 1-0 at home, while PSV routed their rivals 4-0 earlier in the year.
+Back in August of 2014, PSV set the tone for their 2014/15 campaign with a 3-1 away win.

 Tales of derbies past